ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

 - Click flash and wait for it to finish
 - Once it finishes move the SD Card into the Pi, connect keyboard, mouse, monitor and power on the pi.

+## Automatic process
+Instead of following the instructions below, the work-in-progress [configuration scripts](https://github.com/MB3hel/ArPiRobot-IamageScripts) can be used, but make sure to double check them!

+Everything that follows is the manual setup instructions.

 ## Readonly Filesystem
 *Tested using commit 1b596c2ced2a6ad87347cbb8faa675f20ec7af52*